fredrikaverpil/fredrikaverpil.github.io/content/blog/2025-12-30-github-pages-well-known.md

-If you're using GitHub Pages with the official [`actions/upload-pages-artifact`](https://github.com/actions/upload-pages-artifact) action and need to serve files from a `.well-known` directory (e.g., for a custom Bluesky handle), you'll hit a problem: **v4 of the action excludes all dotfiles by default**.
+If you're using GitHub Pages with the official [`actions/upload-pages-artifact`](https://github.com/actions/upload-pages-artifact) action and need to serve files from a file/folder prefixed with a period (`.`) sign, like the `.well-known` directory (e.g., for a custom Bluesky handle), you'll hit a problem: **v4 of the action excludes all dotfiles by default**.

 This is a
 [breaking change introduced in v4.0.0](https://github.com/actions/upload-pages-artifact/releases/tag/v4.0.0)